Savannah Culinary Itinerary

 SOME BREW FOR YOU

 Savannah has several distilleries and breweries where you’re invited to taste the brews and learn about the production of some of the finest spirits in the South.
 Veteran-owned Service Brewing Co. celebrates the many ways in which people serve their community with four year-round beers, four seasonal brews, and an array of small-batch brews and anniversary ales.
-Did you know that Ghost Coast Distillery is the first distillery to open in Savannah since Prohibition?
-Raise a glass to the repeal!
+Add a bit of boo to your booze at Moon River Brewing Company.
+This rumored haunt is known for brewing some of the most delicious local craft brew for more than 20 years in Savannah.

 YOUR JUST DESSERTS